Facilities & Capital Improvements

 Facilities Improvement Grants

-The ICfL will award $3.35 million in grant funds to public libraries for the purpose of improving and/or expanding library facilities.
-Below are the grant basics.
+The ICfL awarded $3.25 million in grant funds to public libraries in 2023 for the purpose of improving and/or expanding library facilities.
+Below is a list of funded projects followed by details about the grant.
 Please see the expandable sections for more specific information (click on the + sign to expand or collapse each section).
-These funds have been made available through the US Treasury Department’s Capital Projects Funds (CDFA # 21.029 CPF)
+These funds have been made available through the US Department of the Treasury Capital Projects Fund (CDFA # 21.029 CPF).

 • January 20, 2023: Letter of intent form opens for submissions.